lelutin/puppet-fail2ban/README.md

 ## Upgrade notices ##

+ * 2.0: Jail definitions have been moved to `jail.d/*.conf` files (or `jail.conf` for wheezy since its version of fail2ban doesn't support jail.d).
+The `jail.local` file is now getting removed by the module.
+To avoid this, set rm_jail_local to true.

  * 2.0: `ignoreip` both on the main class and in fail2ban::jail (and thus in all fail2ban::jail::* classes too) is no longer expected to be a string.
 It is now a list of strings that automatically gets joined with spaces.
 Users of